MLB Free Agency: Cubs Make Splash, Signing Pitcher Marcus Stroman to Deal

-The Chicago Cubs haven’t been an active team in MLB free agency in recent winters, but it appears they’ve made a major splash, signing free agent pitcher Marcus Stroman.
+The Chicago Cubs haven’t been an active team in MLB free agency in recent winters, but they’ve made a major splash, signing free agent pitcher Marcus Stroman to a three-year contract.

 Stroman, one of the most highly sought after pitchers on the market, broke the news himself, posting to his Twitter account Wednesday that he had agreed to sign on the North Side: